 What service problems are they having?

 Unstructured data tends to be more qualitative and provides analytics associated with buyer behavior and sentiment.
-It leverages social media feeds, clickstream data, web site and call center logs.
+It leverages social media feeds, customer feedback, clickstream data, website data, and call center logs relating to customer support.

 Unstructured data answers the “why” questions: